Scalsol/RepPointsV2/README.md

 We provide supported codes and configuration files to reproduce ["RepPoints V2: Verification Meets Regression for Object Detection"](https://arxiv.org/abs/2007.08508) on COCO object detection and instance segmentation.
 Besides, this repo also includes improved results for [RepPoints V1](https://arxiv.org/pdf/1904.11490.pdf), [Dense RepPoints](https://arxiv.org/pdf/1912.11473.pdf) (V1,V2).
 Our code is adapted from [mmdetection](https://github.com/open-mmlab/mmdetection).

+Our paper got accepted to the NeurIPS 202 conference!

 ## Introduction

 Verification and regression are two general methodologies for prediction in neural networks.
 Each has its own strengths: verification can be easier to infer accurately, and regression is more efficient and applicable to continuous target variables.
 Hence, it is often beneficial to carefully combine them to take advantage of their benefits.
 We introduce verification tasks into the localization prediction of RepPoints, producing **RepPoints v2**.